 Getting to Havana Cuba

-Havana is served by the Jose Marti International Airport, which connects Havana with the rest of the Americas, Caribbean, Europe and one African destination.
+Havana is served by the Jose Marti International Airport, which connects Havana with the rest of the Americas, Caribbean, Europe, and one African destination.
 This airport is also the main hub of Cuba’s national carrier – Cubana de Aviacion.

-Havana Airport is small, but does serve the purpose of an aviation/transport center.
+Havana Airport is small but does serve the purpose of an aviation/transport center.

-- When you are flying in to Havana, you will have to go through the immigration and customs department.
+- When you are flying into Havana, you will have to go through the immigration and customs department.
 On your Havana flight, you will fill out a tourist card, which gets stamped at the airport.
 They do a thorough checking of the passport document and pictures as well.

 - The line -up at the immigration counter was huge on our arrival.
 They did have 4-5 counters open, with support staff around.
 But it took longer as they were not screening in couples or families together.
 Normally in my experience, couples and families or travelers living in the same address are screened at the same time and had to fill out 1 form only.
-Well, we did fill 1 form, but we were screened one after the another.
+Well, we did fill 1 form, but we were screened one after the other.
 They didn’t ask any questions though.

 - There are taxis and colectivos available for transport to your hotel/resort.
-If you have not pre-booked a taxi or airport transfer, book the state owned taxis.
+If you have not pre-booked a taxi or airport transfer, book the state-owned taxis.
 Their fares are written on their counter and in the arrival terminals, so you know that you are paying the “required” fare.